transformstudios/statamic-events-legacy/DOCUMENTATION.md

   ...
 ```

+### Today

+Tag pair that returns events today.

+Parameters
+* `collection` - which collection has the events

+Data and templating like the `events:in` tag.

 ### Upcoming Events

 Tag pair that returns the next X event dates.
 2 required params, `collection` & `limit`.